-Our service is conducted in English, but we recognise that we would need to communicate in Welsh should the need arise.
+Our service is conducted in English, but we recognise that we would need to make provision to enable us to communicate in Welsh should the need arise.

 Language preference will be recorded within each child/young person's personal plan in order that their needs can be met, and 2-way communication is always possible.
 Should specialist equipment or training be needed this will be discussed pre-placement in order to ensure the service is able to meet individual communication needs.